Hiking for Dogs: Hit the Trail with Your Furry Friend

 Packing the Rest of Your Dog Gear

 If you truly want to be prepared, take some time to bring extra things that will keep you and your dog both happy and safe.
-These are things besides the basic food and water needs that you may or may not think about.

 “Dog First Aid Kit”

-By taking a backpacking first aid kit and adding to it, you can very efficiently make a pack that works for the both of you.
+By taking a backpacking first aid kit and adding to it, you can very efficiently make a pack that works for both of you.
 Dogs are prone to injuries ranging from stings and bites to serious cuts or even broken bones.
 Packing an eyewash or saline means you can rinse out a dog’s eyes after it’s been sprayed by a skunk or gotten any other foreign objects in them.
-Benadryl can be given to your dog at about 2mg per pound every eight hours if he shows hives or other reactionary signs of an allergy, although it may make him drowsy.
+Benadryl can be given to your dog at about 2mg per pound every eight hours if he shows hives or other reactionary signs of an allergy, although it can make him drowsy.

 Bandages that stretch are great for making wraps until you can have an injury properly looked at.
 Dogs tend to bleed a lot, so a styptic pencil dabbed on small cuts can prevent too much bleeding from occurring.